 The Atelier for Young Festival Managers is a unique, intense, 7-day training programme initiated by the European Festivals Association.

-The European Atelier aims to offer to emerging festival directors a stage to explore creative ideas and open up new perspectives.
+The Atelier aims to offer to emerging festival directors a stage to explore creative ideas and open up new perspectives.

 Kathrin Deventer, EFA Secretary General

 Motto of the Atelier

 The sentence borrowed from Bernard Faivre d’Arcier “The true role of a festival is to help artists to dare, to engage in new projects…” (lecture on the future of festivals in February 2006) is the motto of the Atelier.
 Particular emphasis is given to the artistic aspects of festival management.
 This touches upon artistic vision, political and social responsibility, internationalisation, networking, renewal and sustainability.